How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard gelatin capsule, with opaque green cap and opaque grey body, imprinted with black ink "novo" on cap and "10" on opposing cap and body portions of the capsule, contains fluoxetine hydrochloride equivalent to fluoxetine 10 mg.
+Each hard gelatin capsule, with opaque green cap and opaque grey body, imprinted with black ink "novo" on cap and "10" on opposing cap and body portions of the capsule, contains fluoxetine hydrochloride equivalent to 10 mg of fluoxetine.
 Nonmedicinal ingredients: pregelatinized starch, sodium starch glycolate, colloidal silicon dioxide, magnesium stearate, gelatin, sodium lauryl sulfate, silicon dioxide, titanium dioxide, iron oxide black, FD&C Yellow No. 6, FD&C Blue No. 1, and D&C Yellow No. 10.

-Each hard gelatin capsule, with opaque light green cap and opaque ivory body, imprinted with black ink "novo" and "20" on opposing cap and body portions of the capsule, contains fluoxetine hydrochloride equivalent to fluoxetine 20 mg.
+Each hard gelatin capsule, with opaque light green cap and opaque ivory body, imprinted with black ink "novo" and "20" on opposing cap and body portions of the capsule, contains fluoxetine hydrochloride equivalent to 20 mg of fluoxetine.
 Nonmedicinal ingredients: pregelatinized starch, sodium starch glycolate, colloidal silicon dioxide, magnesium stearate, gelatin, sodium lauryl sulfate, silicon dioxide, titanium dioxide, FD&C Yellow No. 6, FD&C Blue No. 1, and D&C Yellow No. 10.

 How should I use this medication?